qtchaos/find-a-float/README.md

 -   The size of the binary is huge due to it including the Bun runtime, this will not be fixed.
 If you want a smaller download size, you can clone the repo and run the tool from source.
 -   Builds for MacOS and Linux are not included in the released binaries due to a lack of build environments, you can build them yourself by following the instructions above.
--   Currency conversions are currently hardcoded from USD to EUR and due to Steam fees, they are inaccurate.
-In the future this will be changed to allow you to choose your base currency.
+-   Buy links may not work for very active items due to the page number being different.
 -   You can't set a price range and therefore might get presented with listings that are out of your budget, an option to set a price range will be added in the future.
 -   You can't ignore certain listing ids yet, an ignore list will be added in the future.